kapios010/grambulate.js/README.md

 6 1 2
 7 8 9 ...
 ```
-`numA, numB` are numbers you operate on
+`numA, numB` are integers you operate on
-`deg` is the degree of operation, the number you start the board on
+`deg` is the degree of operation, the integer you start the board on, defaults to `1`

 (example of a board with `deg` set to `-1`)
 ```